Last week a Cancer Research funded study was released that proved that e-cigarettes are better for you then cigarettes.

 The outlook however was not as cheery for those who used e-cigarettes and continued to smoke.
 Though they had fewer toxins then the smokers, they still had a significant amount of both the NNAL and the VOCs in their bodies.
 It seems that although cutting down on cigarettes is beneficial, it is nowhere near as good.
 Cancer Research finished their study by saying "a complete switch is needed to reduce exposure to toxins".

 Do you want to make the switch to a healthier alternative?
-Then give our starter kits a try today!
+Give a SMOKO Vape POD Starter Kit a try today!